lluzalves/Android-Agentic-Template/README.md

   • scripts/query_data.py                     → implement lookup logic for your data
   • docs/history/phases/phase-00-initial-setup.md → fill in your first decisions + alternatives considered

-Remember: start a fresh chat session for every new task (Reset Habit).
+Remember: start a fresh chat session when switching to an unrelated task.
 ```

 > **Safe to re-run** — existing files are never overwritten.